kahlil/hitch-hikers-guide/slides/fear-of-wrong.md

 Note:
 Henning
-- right tool for job
-- answer not always technical
-- info freely available
-- no guarantee fw will live
-- let go of fear
+- fear of making wrong choice
-- change is only constant
+- there is no guarantees -> so no point fear